j178/leetgo/README.md

 There are three ways to make cookies available to `leetgo`:

 - Read cookies from browser automatically.

   Currently, `leetgo` supports Chrome, FireFox, Safari[^1], Edge.
-  If you want to support other browsers, please let us know!

   ```yaml
   leetcode: